 9) Indian Beach Trail:

-This trail is located at Ecola State Park on the Oregon Coast and its over 6 miles long one way, but very scenic and gives you a great tour of the Oregon Coast overall.
+Details: This trail is located at Ecola State Park on the Oregon Coast and its over 3 miles long one way, but very scenic and gives you a great tour of the Oregon Coast overall.
+Besides this particular park, I also recommend seeing a post I made on the best state parks in Oregon for more options like this.

 This trail is a few miles long and can get pretty steep but it’s basically on the top of the mountains that oversee the Oregon Coast and I can only imagine how beautiful the sunsets are there, something I have yet to see but hope to soon!